Bonanza Ledge Overview

 This discovery included intercepts of 24.5 ft grading 0.27 oz/ton, 28 ft grading 0.30 oz/ton and 18.7 ft grading 0.42 oz/ton.
 Subsequent drilling yielded additional encouraging drill intercepts that included 84.7 ft grading 0.72 oz/ton, 44.5 ft grading 1.25 oz/ton and 57.7 ft grading 0.61 oz/ton.

-From 2000 to 2008, the company completed 268 diamond drill holes totaling 33,158 m (including 6,213 m of underground drilling) on the Bonanza Ledge zone.
+From 2000 to 2008, the company completed 268 diamond drill holes totaling 33,158 m (including 6,213 m of underground drilling) targeting the Bonanza Ledge zone.
 Additionally, as work progressed toward a pre-feasibility report, the company completed the extraction and processing of a 13,000 wet tonne bulk sample in 2005.

 In May 2010, Barkerville confirmed that Bonanza Ledge style disseminated gold mineralization is present at depth.
 Diamond drill hole BC10-03 intercepted up to 50% pyrite replacement below 500 ft returning 3.8 g/t gold from 505.6 ft to 510 ft.
 The current Bonanza Ledge NI 43-101 resource has only been defined to a depth of 250 ft.
 Further exploration is now planned to follow up on these new deeper targets with several more diamond drill holes to be drilled both at depth and along trend of the Bonanza Ledge deposit.